stesta/stesta.github.io/services/index.markdown

 			<i class="pull-left icon-fire margin-right-10"></i>
 			<div class="content-boxes-in-v4">
 				<h2>Desktop Applications</h2>
 				<p>We can even help out with your desktop application needs.
 We can help build and deploy Windows applications using technologies like Windows Presentation Foundation (WPF).
-Or maybe you're looking to leverage the new Univeral Windows Platform (UWP) to get your desktop application into the Windows store?
+Or maybe you're looking to leverage the new Universal Windows Platform (UWP) to get your desktop application into the Windows store?
 Ask us how we can help!</p>
 				<!--<a href="#">Learn More</a>-->
 			</div>
 		</div>